Jeremiah Robinson-Earl

-Jeremiah Christian Robinson-Earl (born November 3, 2000) is an American professional basketball player for the Oklahoma City Thunder of the National Basketball Association (NBA).
+Jeremiah Christian Robinson-Earl (born November 3, 2000) is an American professional basketball player for the Indiana Pacers of the National Basketball Association (NBA).
 He played college basketball for the Villanova Wildcats.

 High school career

 Robinson-Earl played his first three years of high school basketball for Bishop Miege High School in Roeland Park, Kansas.
 As a freshman in 2015–16, he started in all 25 games and averaged 12.4 points to help his team to a 22–3 record.
 As a sophomore in 2016–17, his team finished with a 22–3 slate.
 He averaged 14.2 points, 8.4 rebounds, 2.5 assists, 1.3 blocks, and 1.3 steals per game on a team that won a state title.
 He was a 2017 Wichita Eagle All-State selection and received a scholarship offer from Kansas.
-As a junior in 2017–18, he started all 25 games and averaged 21.3 points, 8.1 rebounds, 2.3 assists, and 1.3 steals in leading his team to a 22–3 record and a third-straight state title.
+As a junior in 2017–18, he started all 25 games and averaged 21.3 points, 8.1 rebounds, 2.3 assists, and 1.3 steals in leading his team to a 22–3 record and a third consecutive state title.
 After his three years at Bishop Miege, Robinson-Earl transferred to IMG Academy for his senior year.